keploy/community-blog/clik8mkfp002b0al6dklraon4.md

 * It has native integrations with popular testing libraries like go-test.
 The code coverage will be reported for both the existing test cases and the ones recorded using Keploy.
 It can also be easily integrated into existing continuous integration (CI) pipelines.

-* Keploy has an Instrumentation/Integration framework to easily add new libraries/drivers within ~100 lines of code.
+## What is API Security testing?

+API security is the practice of protecting APIs from attacks and misuse, ensuring data integrity, confidentiality, and availability.
+Key aspects include authentication, which verifies user identity, and authorization, which ensures users have permission to access resources.

+## What are key aspects of API Security ?

+1. **Authentication**: Verifying the identity of the user or system making the API request.
+Common methods include API keys, OAuth tokens, and JWT (JSON Web Tokens).

+2. **Authorization**: Ensuring that the authenticated user has the necessary permissions to access the requested resources or perform the desired actions.

+3. **Encryption**: Protecting data in transit and at rest by using encryption protocols like TLS/SSL.
+This ensures that even if data is intercepted, it cannot be read or altered.

+4. **Rate Limiting and Throttling**: Controlling the number of requests a user or system can make to an API within a certain timeframe to prevent abuse and ensure fair usage.

-## What is Pynt ?
+## How does Pynt help in API Testing ?

-[Pynt](https://github.com/pynt-io/pynt) is an API security solution for developers and testers.
+[Pynt](https://github.com/pynt-io/pynt) is an API security testing solution for developers and testers.
 It generates and runs security tests automatically from existing Postman and Newman collections.

-When using Pynt, it is crucial to focus on having thorough functional tests for the API.
+While using Pynt, it is crucial to focus on having thorough functional tests for the API.
 The extent of these tests determines the coverage of security tests.
 API testing becomes particularly important when dealing with multiple APIs, users, and requests, as well as when exploring different input values.
 This testing enables a thorough examination of security measures to ensure the system's safety and protection.

 It can provide any valid functional Postman test collection for API/s you have.
 The product generates security tests from it, runs them, and provides you with the results.
 Pynt’s developer-first approach allows organizations to secure the assets behind their APIs before they are released into production, ensuring that their products are secure at their most vulnerable components - APIs.